 |Muzzle Energy:||480 ft/lbs (651 Joules) with M990D fluted round|

 |Feed System:||18-round detachable box magazine|

 There are only a few differences between the VP70 and the M86.
 The most significant is the use of a much lighter striker spring, which helps to decrease the pistol’s unusually heavy trigger pull.
 The M86 also features a push-button safety like the civilian VP70Z, but on the M86 the safety can be reversed for left-handed users.
-The unconventional sight system of the VP70, which replaced a traditional front blade sight with a polished ramp with a notch in the center to create the illusion of a dark center post, has been retained, but is augmented by a three-dot set-up, with two luminescent dots painted on the rear sight and one in the notch of the front sight ramp.
+The unconventional sight system of the VP70, which replaced a traditional front blade sight with a polished ramp with a notch in the center to create the illusion of a dark center post, has been retained but is augmented by a three-dot set-up, with two luminescent dots painted on the rear sight and one in the notch of the front sight ramp.
 A small laser sight has been added inside the front of the trigger guard, which is already large enough for the sight to fit inside with only a minimal increase in width, as well as sticking out the front very slightly.
 While the original VP70 had a deeply rifled barrel to vent gas and lower the pressure of the 9mm cartridge to compensate for the weaker straight blowback system, the M86 features a slightly heavier recoil spring and the use of the latest polymers and metal alloys increase the strength of the frame and slide to the point where not only is the deeper rifling unnecessary, but the M86 can be used with even more powerful variants of the 9mm cartridge than those around at the time of the VP70’s development.